paulhibbitts/published-markdown-files/leap-into-open-publishing-session-guide.md

 - Paste Markdown file URL into Web Page Builder
 - Choose page layout (Content Only / ToC / Sidebar)
-- Tap **Show More Page Appearance Options »** link for more styling options
 - Click **Publish as a Web Page** button

 > [!TIP]